tungli/F5170-julia/5_Interactions/README.md

 This corresponds to dividing the function into rectangles.
 This is called the midpoint rule.
 This is not optimal, because you would need a large number of intervals and, therefore, function evaluations to get a good accuracy.

-The trapeziodal rule is a simple improvement.
+The trapezoidal rule is a simple improvement.
 Instead of dividing into rectangles use trapezoids.

 I have not found a Julia package which implements the trapezoidal rule for numeric integration, so I have created my own function: